osghaffar/osghaffar.github.io/_posts/2018-6-28-XOR-neural-networks-part-2.md

 -----------------------
 In the last post, we did a few calculations by hand to see what goes on under the hood when a neural network "learns".
 However, the mathematically inclined reader may have noticed something wrong.

 The XOR function simply cannot be learned by the one layer neural network.
-When a function is linear, or ***one-to-one***, there is only one $y$ for every $x$.
+When a function is ***one-to-one***, there is only one $x$ for every $y$.
 A one layer neural network can learn this type of function quite well, as it requires no complex calculations.

 However, the XOR function is not one-to-one.
 There are two inputs for each output, both $[1, 0]$ and $[0, 1]$ output $1$, and both $[0, 0]$ and $[1, 1]$ output $0$.
 This is too nonlinear for the one layer network to learn.